 - Residential electrical systems inspection and rewiring

-Commercial electrical contractors do many of the same duties on a larger, more complex scale.
-That includes installing wiring systems, machines, and control panels in accordance with the official blueprints.
-You are most likely to find them in commercial buildings, business locations, public buildings, factory complexes, among other places.
+You are likely to find them in commercial buildings, business locations, public buildings, and factory complexes, among other places.
 Typically, they’ll handle electrical permitting which is often required in major cities.

-One important difference between residential and commercial power supply lies in the type of power supply used.
+Residential and commercial power supplies have an important difference: the power supply type used.
 Residential electricians typically deal with single-phase systems ranging between 120V-240V.

-Commercial electricity is three-phase, where the conductors used carry anywhere from 120V to 480V due to the high power requirements of commercial and industrial electrical loads.
+Commercial electricity is three-phase, where the conductors carry anywhere from 120V to 480V due to high commercial and industrial electrical load power requirements.

-This difference in power means that the equipment and supplies used also differ.
-Residential electrical systems generally require thin gauge cabling with less sheathing and insulation.
-Depending on whether the equipment used operates on 120V or 240V, different types of wiring, breakers, and other electrical supplies are used.
+This power difference means that the equipment and supplies used are different.
+Residential electrical systems require thin gauge cabling with less sheathing and insulation.
+Depending on whether the equipment operates on 120V or 240V, different types of wiring, breakers, and other electrical supplies are used.

-Apart from the load and safety demands, commercial electrical systems are designed to be more accessible in case of failure.
-They tend to fail more often and require more maintenance, which is why most are installed in easily accessible places with access panels for troubleshooting.
+Apart from load and safety demands, commercial electrical systems are designed to be more accessible in case of failure.
+Commercial systems tend to fail more often and require more maintenance, which is why most are installed in easily accessible places with access panels for troubleshooting.

-This increased maintenance frequency is why commercial electrical contractors benefit big-time from having preventative maintenance contracts in place.
+Commercial electrical contractors benefit big-time from having service maintenance contracts.

 3. Technical Skills Required

-Both residential and commercial electrical technicians start from the same place in terms of education and training.
-They might have trained as apprentices, in trade schools, or even have undergraduate degrees, but the basic foundation of all electricians is the same.
+Both residential and commercial electrical technicians start education and training in the same place.
+They might have worked as apprentices, in trade schools, or have undergraduate degrees, but the basic foundation of all electricians is the same.

-Various states have different competency and certification levels for various electricians.
+States have different competency and certification levels for electricians.
 Some states even allow DIY electrical wiring for homeowners!

-Commercial electrical projects are much larger than residential projects.
-From office buildings to malls, and various complexes, these are projects that take a lot of manpower, time, and skill to complete.
-Of course, that’s a larger paycheck as well!
+Commercial electrical projects are larger than residential projects.
+From office buildings to malls, and various complexes, these projects take a lot of labor, time, and skill to complete.

-However, commercial contractors don’t need to just stick with large commercial properties, in fact, many of them make exceptions for large residential projects, such as massive homes/estates, or apartment buildings, which can very easily have as complicated systems as a commercial project.
+However, commercial contractors don’t need to just stick with large commercial properties.
+Many of them make exceptions for large residential projects, such as large homes and estates, or apartment buildings, which can have systems as complicated as a commercial project.

-Think of it this way: a commercial electrical contractor can typically take up any project that a residential contractor can, but the opposite isn’t necessarily true.
-This means that they have a much wider job market, which serves them well even in these unusual times for contractors due to the pandemic.
+A commercial electrical contractor can typically take any project that a residential contractor can, but the opposite isn’t necessarily true.
+This means that they have a wider job market, which serves them well even in these unusual times for contractors due to the pandemic.

-Electrical compliance standards for contractors are quite robust.
-Even in residential electrical installations, they dictate everything from the type of technicians allowed to do the job to the cables, insulation, and fittings that can be used.
+Electrical compliance standards for contractors are extensive.
+Residential electrical compliance standards dictate everything from the electrician type for the job to the cables, insulation, and fittings that are used.

-Commercial contractors have to deal with even more stringent standards and regulations.
-These include safety standards regulating the type of electrical equipment they can use, safety standards they need to adhere to, and the level of insurance taken against possible disasters caused by electrical faults.
+Commercial contractors have even more stringent standards and regulations.
+These include electrical equipment safety standards, personal safety standards they adhere to, and the insurance level for possible disasters caused by electrical faults.

 Electrical contractors are usually licensed at the state or municipality level, and the type of certifications vary widely.
-However, almost all states only issue Electrical Contractor licenses to those with a minimum qualification of Master Electrician or businesses that hire a Master Electrician.
+However, almost all states only issue Electrical Contractor licenses to those with a Master Electrician qualification or businesses that hire a Master Electrician.

-A qualified and certified residential electrician can become a commercial electrician by fulfilling the requirements of its certification.
-If you’re already certified as a residential electrician, these possibly include:
+A qualified and certified residential electrician can become a commercial electrician by fulfilling certification requirements.
+If you’re already certified as a residential electrician, these can include: